 Note: OneConnect models (FCoE, iSCSI, and NIC) may share the same Emulex model name, but may run different protocols.
 For example, an Emulex model OCe10102 can be an FCoE, iSCSI, or NIC UCNA.

-When the fwmatrix.txt file is used, the Elxflash "hbatype" must include the highest protocol being used on that model.
-An adapter's "hbatype" can be seen by running the /Query command.
-For example:
+When the fwmatrix.txt file is used, the Elxflash model name must include the highest protocol being used on that model.
+An adapter's Elxflash model name can be seen by running the /query command.